kiwi0fruit/litereval/README.md

 `litereval` is wrapper around `ast.literal_eval` with new additional `{foo='bar', key=None}` `dict` syntax.
 Plus some helper tools to deep merge dictionaries, parse `ast.literal_eval` python data to `*args` and `**kwargs`.

+Can be used to create wrapper command line interfaces.
+See [pyppdf](https://github.com/kiwi0fruit/pyppdf).

 # API